wittfabian/djangae/README.md

 ### Memcache backend

 I think we need a memcache backend.
 Take a look at djappengine on GitHub, perhaps we could just use the one from there.
 Although I'm not convinced that the standard memcache backend won't work.
 Needs testing.

+### extra() selects

+It should be possible to support extra selects, this is not yet implemented and throws a CouldBeSupportedError

 ### Special Indexing